gregtwallace/certwarden.com/docs/2_getting_started/6_first_certificate.md

 :::tip
 The first production certificate you should issue should be for your Cert Warden server to secure it.
-If you did not edit `config.yaml` Cert Warden will run in https mode using the certificate name `legocerthub` so use that as the name of this production certificate.
+If you did not edit `config.yaml` Cert Warden will run in https mode using the certificate name `serverdefault` so use that as the name of this production certificate.

 Once the certificate's order is `Valid`, navigate to `Settings` and